-A blown head gasket is a common cause for a number of symptoms.
+A blown head gasket may cause a number of different symptoms.
 Coolant in the engine oil, an engine misfire or oil leaking from the engine could all be a symptom.
-These could each also have other causes and an actual blown head gasket may show none of the above symptoms.
+Each of these symptoms could also have other causes and an actual blown head gasket may show none of the above symptoms.

 Diagnosing head gasket symptoms

-Diagnosing a bad head gasket, by looking for the symptoms, can be quite misleading.
-A failed head gasket is NOT ONE thing.
-Head gaskets fail in several different ways.
+It is easy to be mislead, when trying to diagnose a bad head gasket.
+Symptoms will often vary considerably, depending on how the gasket fails.
+The term "blown head gasket" does NOT necessarily describe a single thing.
+Head gaskets may fail in several different ways.
 With each failure type different symptoms may result.
 The symptoms each person sees depend on how and where the head gasket fails.

-Making diagnosis more confusing, other things may cause the same symptoms as a head gasket failure and multiple failure can cause more than one symptom.
+To make diagnosis even more confusing, other things may cause the same symptoms as a head gasket failure.
+Another issue may be multiple failures which can cause more than one symptom.
 For example, a restricted radiator may cause an engine to overheat, very much the same as a head gasket failure.
 The farther we drive the vehicle, the more it may overheat.
-Often, intake gaskets cause coolant in the oil, rather than a head gasket.
+Often, intake gaskets cause coolant in the oil.
+Coolant in the oil is often mistaken as a head gasket.
 Each of these symptoms may suggest a head gasket problem, but may have another explanation.
 Diagnosing the problem requires experience and a logical approach.

 Types of head gasket failure